bunch of random stuff

 LING 320 Final Essay • An essay on bilingualism in Canada throughout its history and how language planning in Quebec hurts people instead of helping the French language.
 I think it's alright.
 The prof called it "enthusiastic and spirited but somewhat rambling and loosely constructed".
 Grade: B

-tea cup • A table with every phonological feature for every segment.
+Features per Segment • A table with every phonological feature for every segment.
 Usefull to Ctrl+F and see which segments are natural claxses through shared features

 Boissons • Collection of poems written by a bunch of depressed 16 years old students back in 2021-2022.
 Most poems reference events and people from our school at the time.
 Third parties are welcome to read, but are not expected to understand.
 This is, in some way, just a bunch of pretty garbage, and I love it.